mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 6. open up a terminal window by pressing `ctrl+alt+t`
 7. Set the keyboard layout language to your respective keyboard layout with the command ´setxkbmap -layout <language identifier>´ (E.g. `setxkbmap -layout dk` for danish).
 _The command only sets the layout for the session, i will leave it as an exercise to figure out how to persist the change_
-8. update your Kali Linux VM by executing the command `sudo apt update && sudo apt upgrade`.
+8. update your Kali Linux VM by executing the command `apt update && apt upgrade`.
 9. Shutdown the Kali Linux

 ## Setting up Metasploitable VM